 The patient population in the United States is growing rapidly.
 Consequently, the healthcare community will need to be more efficient to keep acute and chronic illness rates in check.
 To do this, experienced nurses, physicians, and other healthcare providers should collaborate to keep medical institutions running smoothly.
 By earning a Master of Science in Nursing, nurses can better position themselves as experts in their field.
 They can have a greater chance to provide exceptional clinical care and to offer guidance to the next generation of nursing professionals.

 For nurses who are asking “What is an MSN?” and want to advance their careers, Maryville University’s MSN program can serve as a stepping stone to more rewarding and impactful careers in nursing.
-Discover how Maryville University’s online Master of Science in Nursing program can help you advance your nursing career and achieve your professional goals.
+Discover how MSN nursing online programs can help you advance your nursing career and achieve your professional goals.